isomerpages/nlb-biblioasia/_oct-2009/Interpreting Media Constructions of Samsui Women in Singapore.md

 &emsp;&emsp;&emsp;&emsp;&emsp;“Di Jie was temporarily staying at the Old People’s<br>&emsp;&emsp;&emsp;&emsp;&emsp; Home.
 As her application to the subsidy from the<br>&emsp;&emsp;&emsp;&emsp;&emsp;government and the daughter of her sister could no<br> &emsp;&emsp;&emsp;&emsp;&emsp;longer support her lodging fee of S$300 per month, Di<br>&emsp;&emsp;&emsp;&emsp;&emsp; Jie was trapped in a situation where no one could take<br>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; care of her anymore…” (2006, p.
 57)

+It is clear from Koo’s description of these two *samsui* ladies that she frames their current situation in a helpless and hapless manner, iterating their transition from being sturdy female construction workers to physically challenged elderly with little or no support.
+3

+Similarly, in a local newspaper article, another *samsui* woman was mentioned as a recipient of home care help from a local organisation:

+&emsp;&emsp;&emsp;&emsp;&emsp;“She was once a robust *samsui* woman who could carry<br>&emsp;&emsp;&emsp;&emsp;&emsp;heavy loads effortlessly.
+But at the age of 89, just<br> &emsp;&emsp;&emsp;&emsp;&emsp;moving from her bed to her wheelchair is a challenge for<br> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Madam Heun Lin Yow.”
+(Chan, 2003)